 When the registered agent is served with documents for the company, they are not served in their personal capacity but only as caretakers with duty to notify the company and forward copies of documents.

-Having an attorney’s office as your legal registered agent gives access to additional resources in case you need to respond to court complaints or other complex matters.
+Having an attorney’s office as your access to additional resources in case you need to respond to court complaints or other complex matters.

-For more information, please be sure to contact a local law firm such as Mughal Law Firm, PLLC.
+For more information, please be sure to contact a local law firm.